 Public Access GIS

-The City offers five GIS-based public access websites:
+The City offers several GIS-based public access websites:

 Custom maps are available in printed or PDF form.
 There may be a charge for printed material, especially of large size or quantity.

 - GIS Map Request Form (fill out and return)

 Digital GIS data is available for free to consultants under contract with the City of Danville and select public entities.
 Other businesses, organizations, and individuals will be charged according to our fee schedule.
 All requestors must submit both of the following documents for approval by the City's IT Director.